Wellington, Shropshire: History

-After World War I, BMMO expanded its depots out from Birmingham to other towns and cities in the Midlands, including Shrewsbury, which would later lead to them opening a depot on Charlton Street on 21 July 1932 after closing the Shrewsbury depot in the same month.
+After World War I, BMMO expanded its depots out from Birmingham to other towns and cities in the Midlands, including Shrewsbury.
+Thus would later lead to them opening a depot on Charlton Street on 21 July 1932, after closing the Shrewsbury depot in the same month.
 BMMO was later renamed to Midland Red Omnibus Company in March 1974 and was split up in September 1981 to become Midland Red (North) Limited, with whom the depot was taken control of.

-Midland Red North was later acquired by the Cowie Group on 1 August 1996, who would rename and become Arriva on 6 November 1997, making Midland Red North become what is now the current operator that serves Wellington and Telford, Arriva Midlands.
+Midland Red North was later acquired by the Cowie Group on 1 August 1996, which would rename it to become Arriva on 6 November 1997.

 After 80 years of the Charlton Street depot being in operation, it would be closed by Arriva in April 2012 and demolished in summer of 2015.
-The fleet and staff from the Charlton Street depot were moved to a new premises on Stafford Park prior to its demolition.
+The fleet and staff from the depot were moved to a new premises on Stafford Park prior to its demolition.